JackMcKew/jackmckew.dev/drafts/2020/gaining-access-hacking/gaining-access-hacking.md

 9. if you have a webserver running change to port, a good port is 8080 (an alternate port used by webservers)
 10. `set LPORT 8080`
 11. `options` to see options.

+> For bypassing more antivirus programs, the more options you change, the less likely an existing identified signature is out there, we can change these options with
-12. <set PROCESSERS [number(1)]> change processers.
+    1.  <set PROCESSERS [number(1)]> change processers.
-13. <set SLEEP [number(6)]
+    2.  <set SLEEP [number(6)]

-13 <generate> to make backdoor.
+Finally use `generate` to make backdoor.

-- To check if it is detectable you can use the check vt command or better method:
+- To check if it is detectable you can use the check vt command (this will only check signatures)
-- go to a website call no distrubute and scan there.
+- go to <https://nodistribute.com/> and scan there

+##### Connecting from the Backdoor

 We need to listen for the connection.
-Need the attack payload and the port (go/meterpeter/rev_https, 8080)
+Need the attack payload and the port (eg, go/meterpeter/rev_https, 8080)

-1. Open the metasploit framework. <msfconsole>
+1. Open the metasploit framework. `msfconsole`
-2. To listen use the handler moudule
+2. To listen use the handler module
-3. <use exploit/multi/handler>
+3. `use exploit/multi/handler`
-4. set the payload <set PAYLOAD windows/meterpeter/reverse_https>
+4. set the payload `set PAYLOAD windows/meterpeter/reverse_https`
 5. set the correct settings (the LPORT and LHOST you used in the backdoor).
-6. <exploit>
+6. `exploit`

+Now we wait for the target user to run the backdoor (the `.exe` file).

+##### Deploying Backdoors via Fake Updates

+By mimicking an update server for a software package, we can hide out backdoor as a new update for a software.
+To do this we use `Evilgrade` (which is also fully open source): <https://github.com/infobyte/evilgrade>.
+Once `evilgrade` is installed, you can check hijackable programs using `show modules`, configure options for said modules using `configure [module_name]` and start `evilgrade` with `start`.

+This then makes use of MITM attacks such as ARP or DNS spoofing, read more about these in my previous post at [INSERT KALI NETWORK HACKING POST].

+> When using evilgrade, ensuring that the exploit is listening before mimicking the update server with the malicious software.

+##### Deploying Backdoors via Exe Downloads

+Another way to deploy backdoors, is to intercept an `.exe` that is being downloaded on the target and replace it with the malicious `.exe`.
+It's necessary to be the MITM to undertake this attack.

+One way to do this (although unsupported as of 08/2017) is via BDFProxy: <https://github.com/secretsquirrel/BDFProxy>.

+Once up and running, whenever a user attempts to download an `.exe`, it'll be intercepted and injected with the malicious backdoor.
+Note that the target `.exe` will be downloaded and run as normal, not raising any suspicions from the user.

+#### Protection

+- Ensure that there is no MITM in your network
+- Only download from HTTPS pages
+- Use checksums to ensure the download is as the provider desired it to be (eg, MD5)

+### Social Engineering

+The definition of social engineering (in information security context) is: "the use of deception to manipulate individuals into divulging confidential or personal information that may be used for fraudulent purposes.".
+The aim of the game is to gather as much information as possible about our target such that we can better pose an attack.

+#### Maltego

+Maltego is a piece of software that we can easily & quickly gather information about a target, it can be downloaded from: <https://www.maltego.com/>.
+It can be used to determine where a specific target has accounts, websites, phone numbers, etc and who they may connect with.
+It shows all this in a graph representation in the client.

+#### Backdooring Any File Type

+This is typically done by compiling a malicious script and then disguising it as the source file.
+Note that this may not work for more technically advanced targets, as when you change the icon for a `.exe` file, there will still be a prompt to run this file when opened.

+For example, if you are trying to disguise a PDF, normally users aren't asked to run a PDF when opened, so this may raise suspicions with the target, and potentially foiling the attack.

+##### Spoofing File Type

+In the above example, we highlighted concerns that our file will prompt to be run and have the extension `.exe`.
+We can circumvent this problem by spoofing our executable to look as if it was the original file type (eg, `.pdf`).
+One way to do this is by using the right to left unicode character in the filename (`U+202E`).

+So what we will do is if our target file that we want to disguise as is name `the-book-of-reflex.pdf`.
+We will name our malicious executable as `the-book-of-reflfdp.exe`, and insert a right to left unicode character before `fdp.exe`, which will reverse the end of our file, thus ending up with `the-book-of-reflexe.pdf`.

+> Browsers will typically remove the right to left unicode character in file names, so make sure to zip the malicious file to bypass this.